phase2/schemata/CONTRIBUTING.md

 # CONTRIBUTING

+## Updating Development Dependencies

+In order to facilitate automated testing validation of the generated JSON Schema, we are adding league/json-guard and league/json-reference to Drupal's dependencies as part of the testing script.

+If the versions of these libraries are changed either in .travis.yml or in composer.json, it must be changed in the other.

 ## Add a New Schema Type Format

 Before submitting a change for a new Schema Type, [create an issue](https://www.drupal.org/project/issues/schemata)